jonny234x3/StarshipFontana/README.md

 from the top-level directory.
 The game will expect to find the `assets` directory under its current working directory.

+## How To Play ##
+Move the player with the arrow keys.
+To throw knives at enemies use "W,A,S,D".
+Killing enemies will add to you score but touching them will subtract from your score and you'll have to start again.

+The objective is to collect all the gems without hitting any aliens for the highest score.

 ## Issues ##
 I think the SDL port has introduced some bounding box collision issues.